liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/08-search-and-indexing/02-enabling-search-and-indexing-for-guestbooks/02-understanding-search-and-indexing.markdown

     <p id="stepTitle">Enabling Search and Indexing for Guestbooks</p><p>Step 1 of 6</p>
 </div>

-By default, @product@ uses Elasticsearch, a search engine backed by the popular Lucene search library, to implement its search and indexing functionality.
+By default, @sharepoint@ uses Elasticsearch, a search engine backed by the popular Lucene search library, to implement its search and indexing functionality.
 You could search the database, but that requires resource-hogging table merges.
 Instead, a search engine like Elasticsearch converts searchable entities into *documents*.
 In Elasticsearch, documents are searchable database entities converted into JSON objects.
 After you implement indexing for guestbook entries,
-@product@ creates a document for each entry.
+@sharepoint@ creates a document for each entry.
 The indexing code specifies which guestbook entry fields to add to each guestbook entry document, and it adds all the guestbook entry documents to an index.
 A search returns a *hits* object containing pointers to documents matching the search query.
 Searching for